Minxrod/PTC-ASM/readme.md

 The adjusted address is stored into the given register.

+## bptc register, address
+Use this to branch to PTC internal functions.
+This is useful for parsing args from custom functions and commmands.

+The unmodified address is stored into the given register.

 ## wide_str char[,char[,char...]]
 A really stupid macro that adjusts a bunch of characters to match PTC's string format.
 Not suggested for most uses, but if you need a tiny alphabet string